simple-login/app/README.md

 ### Run SimpleLogin Docker containers

 To run the server, you need a config file.
 Please have a look at [config example](./.env.example) for an example to create one.
 Some parameters are optional and are commented out by default.
-Some have "dummy" values, fill them up if you want to enable these features (Paddle, AWS).
+Some have "dummy" values, fill them up if you want to enable these features (Paddle, AWS, etc).

 Let's put your config file at `~/simplelogin.env`.